EzgiLenaS/GEKRONE/README.md

 # GEKRONE
-CS315 programming languages ​​course - drone language creation project
+CS315 programming languages course - drone language creation project This project was prepared by Khashayar Amini, Gizem Bal and Ezgi Lena Sönmez in the CS315 course.